 The day when producer JD Majethia announced the comeback of Sarabhai VS Sarabhai, a rage ensued.
-In a jiffy, all my twitter and facebook timeline were filled with posts and news rejoicing of the fact that one of India’s most loved and missed shows is finally making a comeback.
+In no time, all my twitter and facebook timelines were filled with posts/ news rejoicing of the fact that one of India’s most loved and missed shows is finally making a comeback.
 The instant I read about it first, it brought a wide smile to my face, the show’s many moments replaying in my mind.
 Needless to say, many rewatches of the original followed!

 To an outsider, not haven seen the show, this excitement must be baffling.
 A Hindi show launched 12 years back and which in its onset looks like any other regular sitcom is being drooled over so much!
 Why?
 There are quite a few reasons.

 I won’t bore you much with the history of Indian television over the years.
 But what you should be knowing is – SvS came at a time when the 2 massively popular shows – Kahaani Ghar Ghar Ki and Kyuki Saas Bhi Kabhi Bahu Thi ruled the television.
 When majority of the audience wanted to watch was lowbrow family drama with scheming kitchen politics.
 Then on 1 Nov, 2004 came a show that can be considered well ahead of its time, even today.

 To people like me who were never exposed to international shows for a large part of growing up, SvS was the show what F.R.I.E.N.D.S is to many.
 Both these sitcoms are a masterpiece with first-rate comedy and feature characters who become part of our lives.
 While the American show enjoys an even crazy following and has over 236 episodes to re-watch, the 70 episodes and a due second season leaves the SvS fans asking for more.